Chronically Angry People

 Shame is about feeling worthless down to one’s core.
 This worthlessness makes a person feel powerless and afraid.
 Men are not supposed to feel powerless and afraid, and so they express it as anger.
 Anger becomes the way some people, especially men, try to control out of fear and powerlessness.

-Chronically angry people often push people away by their anger, and repeat the feeling of childhood abandonment.
-They maintain their shame, and thus validate their unlovability.
+Chronically angry people often push people away with their anger, and repeat the feeling of childhood abandonment.
+They maintain their shame and thus validate their unlovability.
 Therapy, anger management groups, and support groups can help heal chronic anger.

 © Dr. Michael Obsatz, all rights reserved